 Recovering from a stroke is a lifelong journey, so it’s important not to lose hope along the way.

 Encompass can help

-All Encompass services are directed by registered nurses or licensed clinical social workers with no long-term contracts.Â Contact us today.
+All Encompass services are directed by registered nurses or social workers with no long-term contracts.Â Contact us today.

 “Physicians Choice Private Duty solves the problems families face in finding home health care providers they can trust.
 Providers who will focus on strategies that keep parents in their homes.
 To learn more about our health care services, visit http://www.encompass-home-health-care.com.”